Star Fleet Battle Manual

 Star Fleet Battle Manual is a 1977 miniatures game published by Gamescience.
 It was designed by Lou Zocchi and Michael Scott Kurtick.
 It was based on elements from the Star Fleet Technical Manual and licensed from the author, Franz Joseph Schnaubelt.
 Gamescience also released several plastic and metal miniatures based on the ships used in the game.

 Gameplay

-Star Fleet Battle Manual is a miniatures game where the players are in control of one or more starships, playable on any large flat surface.
+Star Fleet Battle Manual is a miniatures game where the players each control one or more starships, playable on any large flat surface.
 Besides the contents of the book, players also needed a 20-sided die, string or fishing line at least five foot in length, a washer and the capability to mark up the starship logs with grease pencils.
 The designer notes stated that Star Fleet Battle Manual was compatible with their 1973 game Alien Space Battle Manual.

 Available Ships

 There are eight different classes of starships available for the game with logs for record keeping.
 Instructions were provided on the removal of the silhouettes from the book and preparation for the play.